 Collaborative research means that the expertise and knowledge of the applicants is complementary and that the collaboration of the different applicants is essential to achieve the research goals and creates an added value.
 The collaboration of research groups from different types of institutions (UASs, UTEs, universities, ETH/EPF, etc.) is also welcome.

-Breakthrough research is distinguished by a high potential for shifting or invalidating paradigms.
-This type of research questions or goes beyond existing models, theories, doctrines, research approaches, methods, etc. It opens up new research fields and is often of a high-risk, high-reward nature.
+Breakthrough research addresses important challenges and presents a novel approach, it questions or goes beyond existing models, theories, doctrines, research approaches, methods, etc. It opens up new lines of research and has a high potential for impact in or beyond academia.

 Eligibility of applicants

 - All applicants must have obtained a doctorate at least four years before submitting the application or have equivalent research experience.

 - All applicants must be employed with a work-time percentage of at least 50% for the duration of the project at a research institution eligible to receive research funding from the SNSF or have been given written assurance of such employment.

 - All applicants must be in a position to carry out research projects under their own responsibility and to lead project staff.

 - All applicants must make a substantial contribution to the proposed research.
 The research infrastructure necessary to carry out the proposed research must be at their disposal.

 - If there are three or more applicants, one applicant may be based at a research institution abroad, if his/her expertise is essential, meaning it is not available in Switzerland (2+1, 3+1).

 Preparation and submission of the proposal